 Here’s What We Did:

-Make your alphabet letter rocks and draw your bubble letters on a large sheet of white paper.
+Make alphabet letter rocks and draw bubble letters on a large sheet of white paper.
 This is really the only step!

-Now invite your child to match the alphabet letters one at a time, name the letter, and color it!
-Children can also name an object that starts with that letter sound, if they are ready for that step.
+Now invite your child to try the alphabet match activity.
+I showed my son how to find an alphabet letter one at a time, name it, match it, and color it!
+Children can also name an object that starts with that letter sound.

-I’m happy I made my letters really big because it was a little difficult for him to color in the bubble letters.
-The curves and quick directional changes are a challenge for young kids!
+These bubble letters look easy to color, but the curves and quick directional changes are a challenge for young kids!
 We talked about slowing down, using small strokes when coloring, and not leaving a lot of white spaces in the bubble letters.

-Along with working his fine motor skills in his fingers, he also worked his gross motor skills.
+Along with working his fine motor skills, he also worked his gross motor skills.
 He practiced stabilizing his core and crossing the midline when coloring letters towards the other end of the paper.

-Leo was finished for the day after coloring in about six letters.
-This was 30 minutes of fun and engaging work for him!
+My son took a break from this activity after coloring in about six letters.
+That turned out to be about 30 minutes of fun and engaging work for him!
 We kept this set up out for the rest of the week and he visited it whenever he felt like it.
-I didn’t have to push him to do his work and he enjoyed completing his bubble letter banner!
+He loved working on his alphabet match activity banner!

 Pin it and save it for later!